Sulfur: Spelling and etymology

 Sulfur is derived from the Latin word sulpur, which was Hellenized to sulphur in the erroneous belief that the Latin word came from Greek.
 This spelling was later reinterpreted as representing an /f/ sound and resulted in the spelling sulfur, which appears in Latin toward the end of the Classical period.
 The true Ancient Greek word for sulfur, θεῖον, theîon (from earlier θέειον, théeion), is the source of the international chemical prefix thio-.
 The Modern Standard Greek word for sulfur is θείο, theío.

 In 12th-century Anglo-French, it was sulfre.
 In the 14th century, the erroneously Hellenized Latin -ph- was restored in Middle English sulphre.
 By the 15th century, both full Latin spelling variants sulfur and sulphur became common in English.
 The parallel f~ph spellings continued in Britain until the 19th century, when the word was standardized as sulphur.
-On the other hand, sulfur was the form chosen in the United States, whereas Canada uses both.
+On the other hand, sulfur was the form eventually chosen in the United States, though multiple place names (such as White Sulphur Springs) use -ph-.
+Canada uses both spellings.

-The IUPAC adopted the spelling sulfur in 1990 or 1971, depending on the source cited, as did the Nomenclature Committee of the Royal Society of Chemistry in 1992, restoring the spelling sulfur to Britain.
+IUPAC adopted the spelling sulfur in 1990 as did the Nomenclature Committee of the Royal Society of Chemistry in 1992, restoring the spelling sulfur to Britain.
 Oxford Dictionaries note that "in chemistry and other technical uses ... the -f- spelling is now the standard form for this and related words in British as well as US contexts, and is increasingly used in general contexts as well."